Nutrition for Swimmers

 Recovery

-Carb + Protein mix
+Carb and protein mix

 Smoothie with oats and protein powder